quantum-tinkerer/pymablock/paper/finding_effective_model.md

 **Large systems pose an additional challenge due to the scaling of linear algebra routines for large matrices.**
-Large systems pose an additional challenge due to the scaling of linear algebra routines for large matrices.
+Large systems pose an additional challenge due to the cubic scaling of linear algebra routines on matrices' size.
 Pymablock handles large systems by using sparse matrices and avoiding the construction of the full Hamiltonian.
-We illustrate its efficiency with a model of a double quantum dot and a superconductor with a tunnel barrier in between.
+We illustrate its efficiency with a model of two quantum dots coupled to a superconductor between them.

 _(Include figure with scheme of the system)_